Are the echoes of 2021 still ringing too loud for you, even though it’s come and gone?

 Self-care has been clinically shown to improve physical health, concentration, and increase energy.
 It can help reduce anxiety and depression and increase a sense of happiness.

-Self-care can focus on any of the seven wellness domains listed below, with examples for each:
+Self-care can focus on any of these seven wellness domains:

 - Physical (walk, swim, exercise, sleep)